situ-vault/situ-vault/readme.md

 become necessary.
 Thus, in ``situ-vault`` the user is able to build a cipher suite, called ``mode`` or ``vaultmode``, based on preferences, compliance requirements or tooling interoperability needs.

 At least at this point in time, all the provided options are seen as suitable variants.
+The HKDF should only be used when the input password is already a strong secret key e.g. when taken from a random source.
+It is still included here as it offers a lightweight alternative in these specific cases.

 #### Constructs: